GavrilS/python_sanbox/unit_tests/INFO.md

 4.3.
 Autodiscovery of tests - you can run the discover command of the unittest CLI to run all classes derived from the TestCase class:
     python3 -m unittest discover -s '<start_directory>'

+5. Test Fixtures

+This is a preparation that is run before and after tests to prepare the environment for the tests.
+The preparation before the tests is known as setup, while the one after the tests is called teardown.
+Setup is the process of creating connections, bringing up test DBs, creating temporary resources and so on, while teardown is the opposite process of releaseing these temporary connections/resources.

+With the unittest framework we can overwrite these methods in our test classes (which extend the TestClass class) to create setups and teardowns for our tests:
+    .setUp() -> an instance method that unittest runs before running each test method in a test case class .tearDown() -> an instance method that unittest runs after each test method in a test case class
+    @classmethod
+    .setUpClass(cls) -> a class method that unittest calls before running the tests in a test case class
+    @classmethod
+    .tearDownClass(cls) -> a class method that unittest calls after running the tests in a test case class .setUpModule() -> runs before all test cases in the containing module .tearDownModule() -> runs after all test cases have run